keinaju/MultiUserSpaceServer/README.md

 new being
 ```

 Each user can have at most one selected being.
-Command to pick a being from all available beings per user:
+Command to select a being from all available beings per user:

 ```
-pick <beingname>
+select <beingname>
 ```

 ### Items